This report details another successful and enjoyable year (2015) of orienteering for FVO.

 Having new faces in the club is very welcome and this really helps ensure the future of the club.

 Investing any income back into the Club for long term success and benefit of members

-The club also subsidised the Compass Sport Trophy qualifier, finals and relay events worth £1500.
+The club has subsidised the Compass Sport Trophy qualifier, finals and relay events and athlete support worth £3K.

 - All change at the top table